What is the best way to see the Acropolis when it is super hot and you want to have enough time to see it all?

 Odeon of Herodes Atticus

 As you start your journey up the south slope of the Acropolis you reach the Odeon of Herodes Atticus which is a Roman style amphitheater.

 It was built by the philosopher Herodes Atticus and dedicated to his late wife.
 If this gesture of romanticism isn’t enough, you’ll be pleased to know the venue is still used today for musical and theatrical performances.
 The idea of sitting in the same place of those thousands of years before, watching the plays originally written by some of the best playwrights or composers in history is enough to give you goosebumps.
 I will definitely be seeing a performance here as soon as I can.
-(Fun fact: I did it was amazing!)
+(Update: I did and it was amazing!)

 After the theatre you will make your way to the Propylaea.
 This is the gateway and entrance to the Acropolis, made all the more grand by the low angle at which you gaze up from the beginning of your ascent.
 Be sure to choose the time of day you go wisely and avoid the heat of midday as the Acropolis is very exposed.
 I arrived later in the afternoon as the summer temperatures were subsiding.
 Bring plenty of water, but a pro-tip for those of you that run out, as I did, there is a water fountain on the side of the Parthenon under the shade of the trees.

 After climbing the stairs to the top you can pause for a moment to catch your breath and take in what stands before you.

 The Parthenon.
 You will be facing the west side which once supported the pediment depicting the battle between Poseidon and Athena for the city.
 This side is currently under restoration so don’t be disheartened if the scaffolding is an unexpected addition.
 The picturesque photos you see of the Parthenon are most likely from when the scaffolding was removed in 2004, for the Olympics.
 The other side however, is currently free from construction and was originally the official entrance to the Parthenon.